rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 make -j 8
 ```

-Generally it is recomended to create a `build.sh` script that runs the build commands.
+Generally it is recommended to create a `build.sh` script that runs the build commands.

 ## Building on ICDS-ACI
 To build the simulation to run on the ICDS-ACI the first time it is necessary to perform a number of configuration steps.
 After logging on to the interactive environment (`aci-b.aci.ics.psu.edu`) cloning this repository run `config.sh` which will prepare the build environment.
 As part of the process a build script will be created at `build/build.sh` that will ensure the environment is set correctly when run.